 Tit for TOT

-In their study on the tip of the tongue (TOT) phenomenon, published in the Quarterly Journal of Experimental Psychology, the researchers showed 30 participants questions that they either knew, didn't know or had the answers at the tip of their tongues.
+In their study on the tip of the tongue (TOT) phenomenon, published in the Quarterly Journal of Experimental Psychology, the researchers showed 30 participants questions that they either knew, didn't know or had the answers on the tip of their tongues.
 The groups were assigned a specific amount of time to recall the answers, 10 or 30 seconds.

-By trying to recollect words or grammatical constructions that you can easily look up, you not only lose valuable time, but also risk to remember an incorrect spelling, stroke order or word use—something that will be very difficult to correct in the future.
+By trying to recollect words or grammatical constructions that you can easily look up, you not only lose valuable time, but also risk remembering an incorrect spelling, stroke order or word use—something that will be very difficult to correct in the future.
 This is what the researchers call “incorrect practice” time.

 Look up to understand

 If you have a dictionary, encyclopædia, or a knowledgeable person nearby, you should always ask or look up information you aren’t sure about.
 If you don’t, try to explain what you are trying to say in other words.

 This will prevent misunderstandings, avoid retention of false information, and help expand the richness of your spoken expression.
 Otherwise you’ll end up only digging yourself in deeper.

 "You’re spinning your tires in the snow.
 You’re digging yourself in deeper."— KARIN HUMPHREYS

 A musician wouldn’t practice a piece of music that he knows to be incorrect just for the sake of doing music practice, the same should go for language learning and academia in general.